aryandadwal001/excel-data-analysis-portfolio/Excel Dynamic Functions - SORT, FILTER & TAKE Analysis/README.md

 | `Filter + Sort - North Region Ranked` | Combines filter and sort to rank North region orders by revenue |
 | `top 5 laptop sales by revenue`    | Isolates top 5 laptop orders using category and revenue filters   |

-## 💡 Tips
-- Use named ranges or structured tables for cleaner formulas.
-- Combine `FILTER` with `ISNUMBER(SEARCH(...))` for partial text matches.
-- Use `SORTBY` with multiple arrays for advanced multi-criteria sorting.

 ## 📈 Ideal For
 - Sales analysts
 - Excel enthusiasts